 - At-will employee information

 These and other requirements you wish to include may be handled at this early stage.
-They should not make any promises about employment in this offer letter, but instead, outline what is expected if the employee would move forward with the process.
+They should not make any promises about employment in this job offer letter, but instead, outline what is expected if the employee would move forward with the process.

 Step 6: Closing Statement

-The closing section of a letter offering employment to the successful candidate should provide useful information, such as contact information for questions or to accept the offer.
+The closing section of a job offer letter to the successful candidate should provide useful information, such as contact information for questions or to accept the offer.
 It can include statements about your excitement to bring them aboard and any information about the company’s culture or goals.
 This closing section should include an area where the potential employee can sign and date the document to accept the offer.
 It is often advisable to include a statement that the letter is for informational purposes only and is not a legally binding contract.

 Employment Offer Letter Sample